Subscribe Where You Listen the Most

 Matthew 18:19 – “Again I say to you that if two of you agree on earth concerning anything that they ask, it will be done for them by My Father in heaven.”

-First, this statement by our Lord has nothing to do with prayer, but with dealing with a sinning believer.
-And even if it did give us a prescription for prayer, can two people agree for world peace and the end of all wars, and it be a guarantee from the Lord?
+For one thing, this statement by our Lord has nothing to do with prayer, but with dealing with a sinning believer.
+And even if it gave us a prescription for prayer, can two people agree for world peace and the end of all wars, and it be a guarantee from the Lord?
 I think not.
 Why?
 Because God has already revealed to us that in the future we “will hear of wars and rumors of wars” (Matt.
 24:6).
 God has already spoken prophetic truth to us and won’t violate His Word because of our prayers.

 Do you want to know the reason God often doesn’t answer our prayers?
 Because the reason will change the way you look at God and prayer from this point forward.
 If you want to know more, then keep listening.